omar5mohamed/ieee/week3/readme.md

 ## report on bookstore
 - there's no rate limit which we can bruteforce on the username and password
 - the error massage show us if username is in database or not which make it easly to brute force
+- we can delete from the request the name and Address and phone when checkout
+-